4ngelito/4ngelito/README.md

 <h2>💫 About Me</h2>

--
 - 👨‍🎓 3rd Year BSIT student at NEUST
-- 💻 Passionate about building secure and dynamic web applications
+- 💻 I like coding and building projects.
-- 📚 I enjoy exploring tech stacks and transforming ideas into reality
+- 📚 Always learning and improving.
 - 📫 Reach me at: **angelitopadolina.neust@gmail.com**

 </td>